mrbrant89/wokedissident/_posts/2025/04/2025-04-06-universal-healthcare-comparison.md

 The NHS is a political football.
 But the principle—**free, universal access to care**—still polls as one of the most cherished British institutions.

-> The U.S.ns mocking the NHS is like a guy living in a cardboard box dunking on someone with leaky plumbing.
+> Americans mocking the NHS is like a guy living in a cardboard box dunking on someone with leaky plumbing.

 ### “Mexico?
 Really?”